devesh-2002/fine-tune-gemma2b/README.md

 # Tune AI MLE Assignment
+In this assignment, we focus on fine-tuning a pre-trained language model and deploying it as a web service.
+The main steps involved are:

+1. **Fine-Tuning a Pre-trained Model**: We use the `google/gemma-2b-pytorch` model and fine-tune it on a chat dataset (`tuneai/oasst2_top1_chatgpt_format`).

+2. **Creating a Server**: We deploy the fine-tuned model using FastAPI and Uvicorn, creating an API that adheres to the OpenAI chat completion API specification.

 ## Setup and run the project
 1. Fork and Clone the repository
 2. Copy `.env.example` to `.env`